qnkhuat/lifeterm/README.md

 # LifeTerm
 Game of life editor right on your terminal because why not? 🤷

-This is a work in progress, there are tons of thing to improve.
 ![](./assets/demo.png)

 I use the [hashlife](https://en.wikipedia.org/wiki/Hashlife) algorithm to represent the universe and update cells.